Our Team

 Sylwia Zywotko

-Founder and Managing Director
+Founder and Managing Director SENCo and DSL

 Sylwia’s professional background is in Early Years and Montessori education.
 She has a bachelor’s degree in Early Years and Social Work and a master’s degree in Pedagogy.
 She first fell in love with Montessori education when studying in The Netherlands.
 She went on to study at Montessori Centre International in London in 2008.
 In 2012 she studied to become a Montessori trainer and went on to become a deputy for Montessori Movement in the UK Northwest Region.
+Sylwia has worked in education for over two decades!

 The Montessori philosophy is Sylwia’s passion and inspiration through which she observes and understands child development.
 She values the Montessori method for the way it gently supports the holistic development of individuals.
 Her passion is so strong, that she wishes to inspire and support other families to explore Montessori education together.